anengineer1/user_login/README.md

 One can use curl to specify the Bearer token and that will grant access to the rest of the endpoints:

-  * The following is a GET requests that gives the info of all the users, keep in mind that the password section is encrypted with the bcrypt password-hashing function:
+  * The following is a GET requests that gives the info of all the users, keep in mind that the password section is encrypted with the bcrypt password-hashing function[^1]:

         curl -H "Content-Type: application/json" -H "Authorization: Bearer eyJhbGciOiJIUzUxMiJ9.eyJzdWIiOiJhZG1pbiIsImlhdCI6MTY4NDI2MzQ1MSwiZXhwIjoxNjg1MTI3NDUxfQ.M9iD4XQFh1qOijbLA0bFlWHo-GLRZEgiw0lEyKXX5L9O6GXJUBhga95m8eIXvqybTJDyIGBsQvd7jssUndYKmg" -X GET localhost:8181/users | jq